nelanbu/Compiler/README.md

 # Compiler

-This repository contains a collection of programming assignments that cover various aspects of compiler design.
+This repository contains a collection of programming assignments written in OCaml that cover various aspects of compiler design.
 The assignments are organized into different modules, each focusing on a different topic.

 ### Modules